monero-project/monero-site/_i18n/es/resources/developer-guides/daemon-rpc.md

 * *block_header* - A structure containing block header information.
 See [getlastblockheader](#getlastblockheader).

-In this example, block 912345 is looked up by its height (notice that the returned information is the save as in the previous example):
+In this example, block 912345 is looked up by its height (notice that the returned information is the same as in the previous example):

 ```
 $ curl -X POST http://127.0.0.1:18081/json_rpc -d '{"jsonrpc":"2.0","id":"0","method":"getblockheaderbyheight","params":{"height":912345}}' -H 'Content-Type: application/json'